TimMacy/YouTubeAlchemy/README.md

   - Square Design
   - Square Avatars
   - Compact Layout
+  - Disable Ambient Mode
   - Hide Shorts
-  - Redirect Shorts to the Standard Video Page
+  - Redirect Shorts to Standard Video Pages
   - Hide Ad Slots on the Home Page
   - Hide "Pay to Watch" Featured Videos on the Home Page
   - Hide "Free with ads" Videos on the Home Page